 But it feels like the moment he walks out the door, all those cooking habits go out the window.
 Maybe it’s because I’m suddenly outnumbered by kids who are more interested in mac and cheese than thai chicken soup.
-Or it’s possible that after a day of taking care of those four kids by myself, I don’t have the energy to spend time in the kitchen whipping up another homemade meal.
-There’s also a complete lack of satisfaction in trying new meals without my husband there to taste, approve, and compliment the dishes.
-Whatever the reason, I’ve learned that almost everyone struggles with the cooking situation when their service member is away.
+Or it’s possible that after a day of taking care of four kids by myself, I don’t have the energy to spend time in the kitchen whipping up another homemade meal.
+There’s also a complete lack of satisfaction in trying new meals without my husband there to taste, approve and compliment the dishes.
+Whatever the reason, I’ve learned that almost everyone struggles with the cooking situation when their servicemember is away.
 Whether you are now cooking for one, cooking for kids, or just struggling to find the time and energy to cook during deployment, I hear you-it’s a struggle!

 Cooking tips when you’re cooking for one:

-If you’re used to cooking with your service member and planning meals together, then it can be a big adjustment to get used to cooking for one.
+If you’re used to cooking with your service member and planning meals together, then it can be a big adjustment to get use to cooking for one.
 It’s hard to find recipes that won’t give you tons of leftovers, and it can be very tempting to just pick up fast food on your way home…or maybe just have cereal for dinner and call it a night!
 We’ve all been there.
 But here are some ideas to help you get back on track:

-- Cook your favorite soup, casserole, or any dish that freezes well.
-Then freeze the leftovers in individual portions that you can reheat any time.
+1. Cook your favorite soup, casserole or any dish that freezes well.
+Then freeze the leftovers in individual portions you can reheat any time.
 This will be cheaper and healthier than living off the grocery store freezer section.

-- Try doing meal prep on the weekend, or your day off, so you will already have some meals packed and easy to grab throughout the week.
+3. Try doing meal prep on the weekend, or your day off, so you will already have some meals packed and easy to grab during the week.

 Cooking tips to save you time:

-- Use a crock pot or Instant Pot to do the work for you.
-When your schedule keeps you away from home, use these to prepare your meal either in the morning (crock pot) or quickly once you get home (Instant Pot).
+2. Use a crock pot or instant pot to do the work for you.
+When your schedule keeps you away from home, use these to prepare your meal in the morning (Crock Pot) or quickly once you get home (Instant Pot).
 You can find tons of great recipe ideas online!

-- Try doing weekly meal prep or using a meal delivery service (as described above) so you are doing less cooking on busy days.
+4. Try doing weekly meal prep or using a delivery service (as described above) so you are doing less coking on busy days.

-I know a lot of parents struggle to make regular meals during deployment because it seems like all the kids ever want to eat is peanut butter and jelly or hotdogs.
+I know a lot of parents struggle to make regular meals during deployment because it seems like all the kids ever want to do is eat peanut butter and jelly or hot dogs.
 But mom or dad can’t live on kid food during the whole deployment!
 Use these strategies to keep everyone fed and happy:

-- Keep a stash of healthy adult food on hand.
+1. Keep a stash of healthy adult food on hand.
 So if the kids are eating chicken nuggets, you can grab a protein shake, a quick salad, or a frozen salmon burger for yourself.
-That way, you aren’t cooking two separate meals all the time.
+That way you aren’t cooking two separate meals all the time.

-- If your kids are old enough, get them involved in the meal choices and cooking.
-A kids’ cookbook is a great way to get them excited about cooking, and you may appreciate an extra set of hands in the kitchen.
-We started this when my oldest was 8, and found that the younger siblings were excited to eat anything she prepared, even though they would turn their nose up at the same dish if Mom served it!
+3. If your kids are old enough, get them involved in the meal choices and cooking.
+A kid’s cookbook is a great way to get them excited about cooking, and you may appreciate an extra set of hands in the kitchen.
+We started this when my oldest was 8 and found that the younger siblings were excited to eat anything she prepare, even though they would turn their nose up at the same dish if Mom served it!
 Go figure.
-You can read more here about simple meals kids can prepare on their own.
+You can read more about simple meals kids can prepare on their own.

 If you have been struggling to cook when your service member is away, know that you are not alone!
-Use these 11 cooking tips to create better routines that will work for your household.
-And don’t forget that you can download a cooking video training – plus recipes and a shopping list–from the Deployment Masterclass!
+Use these 11 cooking tips to help create better routines that will work for your household.
+And don’t forget that you can download a cooking video training – plus recipes and a shopping list from the Deployment Masterclass.